uShip provides every carrier on its shipping platform with a free built-in marketing tool called a profile page.

 - Give them a reason to believe you’re the best transporter for the job

-Unfortunately, not all transporters take advantage of or maximize this free sales and marketing tool.
+Unfortunately, not all uShip carriers take advantage of or maximize their profile page – a free sales and marketing tool.

 Here are three biography mistakes commonly made by transporters – and one secret ingredient that can set your company apart from the rest.

 While this is a fairly simple one, its importance can’t be underestimated.
 If a potential customer observes that you are careless with the grammar on your own company writeup, will you be equally as careless with their belongings?

 It takes just a few minutes to proofread or spellcheck your profile.
 There’s no shortage of free grammar check tools online, including Grammarly, Ginger, and Grammarcheck.net.
 Just drop in your text and they’ll let you know if something needs correcting.

 It’s also recommended that you avoid writing your company summary in ALL CAPS.
 In some circles, this means you’re yelling.

 When it comes to making a great first impression, this is a must.

 Mistake 2: The deal is in the details